Chart Color Schemes

 Burpengary East is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Burpengary East's dwelling structures, as per the latest Census, consisted of 92.6% houses and 7.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Burpengary East stood at 38.0%, with mortgaged dwellings at 42.5% and rented ones at 19.5%.
+Home ownership in Burpengary East was at 38.0%, with mortgaged dwellings at 42.5% and rented ones at 19.5%.
 The median monthly mortgage repayment was $2,058, higher than Brisbane metro's average of $1,863.
-Median weekly rent in Burpengary East was $410, compared to Brisbane metro's $380.
-Nationally, Burpengary East's mortgage repayments were significantly higher at $2,058 compared to the Australian average of $1,863, while rents were also higher at $410 compared to the national figure of $375.
+The median weekly rent in Burpengary East was $410, compared to Brisbane metro's $380.
+Nationally, Burpengary East's mortgage repayments were significantly higher at $2,058 against the Australian average of $1,863, while rents exceeded the national figure of $375 at $410.

 Frequently Asked Questions - Housing